- 18.2.1 The NDB Cluster Auto-Installer

 This section covers hardware and software requirements; networking issues; installation of NDB Cluster; basic configuration issues; starting, stopping, and restarting the cluster; loading of a sample database; and performing queries.

-MySQL Cluster NDB 7.3 provides a MySQL Cluster Auto-Installer, a web-based graphical installer, as part of the MySQL Cluster distribution.
+MySQL Cluster NDB 7.3 and later provides a MySQL Cluster Auto-Installer, a web-based graphical installer, as part of the MySQL Cluster distribution.
 The Auto-Installer can be used to perform basic installation and setup of a MySQL Cluster on one (for testing) or more host computers.
 See Section 18.2.1, “The MySQL Cluster Auto-Installer”, for more information.